LucasDelfino92/morrowindsharp/mw#.md

   - Area Effect Projectiles Integrated.
   - Realistic Movement Speeds.
 - Moved Idle Talk to the mainline Audio section.
 - Removed Let There Be Darkness configuration instructions.
+To revert the settings to default, you should delete the **MO2/overwrite/MWS/config/Let There Be Darkness.json** file.
 - Removed [**Dwemer Soul Gems**](https://drive.google.com/file/d/1owg2ChfQ9TdBSzycRvortPBNIQzMUT2o/view?usp=sharing) (feel free to reinstall it if you want to make soul gems more accessible; otherwise it's not really needed).
 - Removed [**Pluginless Khajiit Head Pack**](https://www.nexusmods.com/morrowind/mods/43110?) (replaced by Familiar Faces).
 - Removed [**Apel's Rain Replacer**](https://www.nexusmods.com/morrowind/mods/42555?tab=files) (replaced with Watch the Skies).